RayVentura/ShortGPT/README.md

 - Head to the Google API Console https://console.cloud.google.com/ and create a project

-- In the marketplace find 'YouTube v3 API' and enable it
+- In the marketplace (search bar) find 'YouTube v3 API' and enable it

+- After redirect click on Oauth Screen and create

+- add google.com as the authorised domain

 ![IMG_5344](https://github.com/su77ungr/FreeShortGPT/assets/69374354/47fc77a7-2111-489a-9b6e-f2434cbb44ea)

-Inside the Oauth Screen create and add google.com as the authorised domain

 - Add scopes for the YouTube v3 API